Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Experiments

 \subsubsection{Hyperparameters}

 The model is implemented by using Keras \footnote{https://github.com/keras-team/keras} version 2.2.4.
-The 300-D word embeddings pre-trained by Ref.~\cite{komninos2016dependency} are employed and kept fixed during the training process.
+The 300-D word embeddings pretrained by \citet{komninos2016dependency} are employed and kept fixed during the training process.
 Character embeddings are randomly initialized from a uniform distribution ranging in $[-\sqrt{\frac{3}{dim}}, +\sqrt{\frac{3}{dim}}]$, where we set $dim=30$.
-We use the flair framework \footnote{https://github.com/zalandoresearch/flair} to compute the Flair embeddings.
-The hidden size of LSTM is set to be 100.
-The parameters $h$ (the number of heads) and $d_{v}$ (the size of each head) of the multi-head self-attention mechanism are set to 3 and 8 respectively.
-We use the variational dropout \cite{gal2016theoretically} with a dropout rate of 0.5 to regularize our network.
-To deal with the exploding gradient problem, We apply gradient normalization \cite{pascanu2013difficulty} with threshold 1.0 into the SCIFI.
-The optimization method of the training process is Nadam with the learning rate of 0.0075, and we apply a learning rate annealing method in the case that if the training loss does not fall for more than 5 epochs, this method will halve the learning rate.
-We let the mini-batch size be 16 and select the optimal model among all 200 epochs with the highest validation F1-score.
+For the character-level CNN layer, we use a one-layer CNN with 30 filters, and the window size is 3.
+We use the Flair framework \footnote{https://github.com/zalandoresearch/flair} to compute the Flair embeddings.
+The hidden size of LSTM is set to 256.
+The parameters $h$ (the number of heads) and $d_{v}$ (the size of each head) of the multihead self-attention mechanism are set to 3 and 8, respectively.
+We use variational dropout \cite{gal2016theoretically} with a dropout rate of 0.5 to regularize our network.
+To address the exploding gradient problem, we apply gradient normalization \cite{pascanu2013difficulty} with a threshold of 5.0 to the SCITE.
+The optimization method of the training process is Nadam \cite{dozat2016incorporating} with a learning rate of 0.001, and we apply a learning rate annealing method such that if the training loss does not fall for more than 10 epochs, this method will halve the learning rate.
+We let the minibatch size be 16.
+In the experiments, we perform a grid search and 10-fold cross-validation on the training set to find the optimal hyperparameters.
+On the test set, we select the optimal model among all 200 epochs with the highest cross-validation F1-score.